IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-2.md

 # Lab 2 - Lets get RESTful :dancer:

 In this lab you are going to create a web app with some routes.
-To do this you will use the 3rd party import `gorilla/mux`.
-Some bedtime reading about this can be found [here](https://github.com/gorilla/mux).
+To do this you will use the `net/http` library.
 You will then extend this to output a random joke by calling an open API without the need for authentication.
 The API in this lab is a random dad joke API but feel free to explore and chose another if you'd like, the principals are the same!

 ### Step 1